IndicoDataSolutions/groundtruth/README.md

     0.85 0.95 0.99 0.99999
 ~~~

-Additional rounds of ground truth analysis can be performed after model remediation or
+Additional rounds of analysis can be performed after model remediation or auto review
-auto review enhancements have been made to determine the performance impact.
-Use the
+enhancements have been made to determine the performance impact.
+Use the `submit`,
-`submit`, `retrieve`, and `extract` commands to process the same folder of documents
+`retrieve`, and `extract` commands to process the same folder of documents through the
-through the updated workflow, saving the results and IDs as a new set.
+updated workflow, saving the results and IDs as a new set.

 ~~~ shell
 groundtruth submit \